MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/understand/faq.md

 ## Are there any plans for Windows Admin Center to manage Linux connections?

-We are investigating due to customer demand, but there is currently no locked plan to deliver, and support may consist only of a PowerShell Core console connection over SSH.
+We are investigating due to customer demand, but there is currently no locked plan to deliver, and support may consist only of a console connection over SSH.

 ## Which web browsers are supported by Windows Admin Center?